embark-framework/embark-site/source/docs/contracts_configuration.md

 </code></pre>

-This string syntax is still supported but will be deprecated and likely be removed in future versions of Embark.
+This string syntax is still supported, but will be deprecated and likely be removed in future versions of Embark.
 {% endnote %}

 ## Human readable Ether units